-1. STANDING TEMPORARY FAMILY LAW PRE-TRIAL COURT ORDER:
+1. STANDING TEMPORARY FAMILY LAW COURT ORDER:

 - a.
-A Standing Family Law Pre-Trial Court Order attached hereto as Exhibit A, will be issued by the Clerk of Court in original actions of dissolution of marriage, as well as actions for alimony, paternity determination, parental responsibility and timesharing, and supplemental proceedings, including modifications, related thereto. - b.
-The Petitioner must serve a copy of the attached Order with the Summons and the Petition in any of the above-mentioned family law actions.
+A Standing Temporary Family Law Court Order attached hereto as Exhibit A, will be issued by the Washington County Clerk of Court in original actions of dissolution of marriage, as well as actions for alimony, paternity determination, parental responsibility and timesharing, and supplemental proceedings related thereto. - b.
+The Petitioner must serve a copy of the Order with the Summons and the Petition.